Back to Work Family Dividend

 You are generally paid BTWFD from the date of your claim.
 Deciding officers can backdate BTWFD for up to 6 months from your claim if there was good cause for the delay.

-Send your application for the Back to Work Family Dividend to your Intreo centre or local social welfare office.
+Send your application for the Back to Work Family Dividend to your Intreo Centre or local Social Welfare Branch Office.